 Copernicus

-GMES / Copernicus evolution
+Copernicus evolution

 In May 1998, institutions involved in the development of space activities in Europe gave birth to the Global Monitoring for Environment and Security (GMES) programme through a declaration known as the "Baveno Manifesto".
 The Manifesto called for a long-term commitment to the development of space-based environmental monitoring services, making use of, and further developing, European skills, and technologies.
 In October 2010, the programme entered a new phase with the adoption of the Regulation 911/2010 on GMES and its Initial Operations which provided for an initial operational governance framework and funds (EUR 107 million).
-This Regulation paved the way for the evolution of GMES/Copernicus to a fully operational programme from 2014.
+This Regulation paved the way for the evolution of Copernicus to a fully operational programme from 2014.

 Copernicus services provide data combined from in-situ sources, satellite sources (space) and modelling capacities.
 In-situ sources include all ground-based, air-borne, and ship/buoy-based measurements.
 To date, the services are provided by consortia (research or commercial) contracted to the European Commission (EC).
-For services entering the GMES/Copernicus Initial Operations (GIO) phase, the EC has appointed technical coordinators; for Land Monitoring Service to EEA and for Emergency Management Service to JRC.

 EEA role